SaulRamirezCastro/Spark_projects/README.md

 # Spark_projects
-Personal Project for self  training using spark
+Repo for  personal self training using spark